PumpedElk289433/Bocchi-s_mask/README_en.md

 Welcome everyone to modify and use.
 Here is a preview link:https://collaborate.shapr3d.com/v/ts4wnvAv4KXkhaeIPLLyv

-You can follow my account on Bilibili https://space.bilibili.com/667945000 (Not frequently posting videos about this project)

 This work complies with the Creative Commons Zero v1.0 Universal Agreement The copyright of "Bocchi The Rock!"
 And its characters belongs to Houbunsha Co., Ltd.